fangohr/finmag/README.md

 ## Installing / Using the tool via Docker

-We provide a pre-built image at [DockerHub](https://hub.docker.com/) under the [`finmag/finmag`](XXX) repository.
+There is a dedicated organisation on [DockerHub](https://hub.docker.com/) named [`finmag`](https://hub.docker.com/u/finmag/).
+We provide pre-built images in the [`finmag/finmag`](https://hub.docker.com/r/finmag/finmag/) repository.
 More information about Docker, as well as on how to install it on your system, can be found [here](https://www.docker.com/).

 ### Getting the image

-You can obtain the most recent image by pulling it from the DockerHub [`finmag/finmag`](XXX) repository
+The easiest way to get the most recent image is by pulling it from the DockerHub [`finmag/finmag`](https://hub.docker.com/r/finmag/finmag/) repository

-    docker pull finmag/finmag
+    docker pull finmag/finmag:latest

+Alternatively, you can navigate to `install/docker/latest` and run `make pull`.
+You can also build it on your own machine by, again navigating to `install/docker/latest` and running

+    make build

+### Testing

+After you pulled/built the `finmag/finmag:latest` image, you can test it with

+    docker run -ti -w="/finmag" --rm $(IMAGE) bash -c "py.test"

+or by running `make test` in `install/docker/latest` directory.

 ### Running the container

-In order to check whether the tests pass inside the Docker container, you should run

-    docker run -ti -v $(pwd):/io finmag/finmag bash -c "py.test"

 To run your Finmag code inside Docker, please navigate to the directory where your `.py` file is (`cd path/to/your/file`) and run

-    docker run -ti -v $(pwd):/io finmag/finmag bash -c "python my-finmag-script.py"
+    docker run -ti -v $(pwd):/io --rm finmag/finmag:latest bash -c "python my-finmag-script.py"

-This section will be extended and updated when Marijan pushes finmag images to the finmag DockerHub organisation.
+### Finmag dependencies container

+Docker image which contains all dependencies required to run finmag is hosted on DockerHub as `finmag/finmag:dependencies`.
+Similar to previous sections, if you navigate to `install/docker/dependencies`, you can run `make pull`, `make run`, etc.

+### Installing on host

-More detailed comments on the installation are in [`install/README.md`](install/README.md).
+More detailed comments on the installation of finmag on host machine are in [`install/README.md`](install/README.md).

 ## Documentation